Golden-Source/IRAN-IP-CHECK/README.md

 To use this module do the following steps :

-A ) Create a file named "checkiran.php" in the ("root/whmcs/modules/gateways/") folder B ) Copy the code above into the "checkiran.php" File.
+A ) Create a file named "checkiran.php" in the ("root/whmcs/modules/gateways/") folder.
+B ) Copy the code above into the "checkiran.php" File.
 C ) Add the
 "